loganthorneloe/ml-road-map/README.md

 * Retrieval-Augmented Generation (RAG)
 * Low-Rank Adaptation of Large Language Models (LORA)
 * Mixture of Experts (MoE)
-## Support this roadmap
+## Support this road map
-This roadmap will always be free and will always focus on free resources.
+This road map will always be free and will always focus on free resources.
 Support it by:
 * [Following me on X](https://twitter.com/loganthorneloe)
 * Star this repo and share this roadmap on your socials
 * Join my machine learning network: [Society's Backend](https://societysbackend.com)